|Medical causes Symptoms Treatment Other causes Fixing the problem Cleaning cat urine|

 This procedure is becoming less commonplace than it was even a decade ago.
 For those of you outside of the United States, declawing is the removal of the claw and bone up to the first joint of the toe.
 It can be exceedingly painful for your cat to bear weight on the paws immediately after surgery and in some cases for the indefinite future.
 If pain occurs, your cat may become reluctant to dig in his litter tray and find alternate spots to go to the toilet.

-Having suitably sized litter trays.
+Ensure litter trays are the appropriate size sized.
 I always start out with a small one for kittens in addition to the full sized ones for the adults.
+The general rule is the tray should be 1.5 times longer than the cat.

 Once a cat has urinated in a spot, even if you have cleaned it up, he may still be able to smell traces of the urine which will keep him coming back.
 There are commercial products available from your pet shop which can neutralise the odours.
 If your cat is still returning to the area, seal it off is possible, temporarily cover it with a large patch of plastic hallway carpet runner, place the litter tray on top of the area (if possible), or put their food bowls there.

 Sometimes it can be difficult to pinpoint exactly where your cat has been urinating.
-A black light can be used to locate this.
+Use a black light to locate it.
 To use a black light, darken the room or wait until it is night, turn on the black light and move it around the floor.
 Urine will glow under the light.
 Black lights can be purchased from your hardware, pet shop or Ebay for a few dollars.